prebid/prebid.github.io/dev-docs/add-video-submodule.md

 ### Step 1: Add a markdown file describing the submodule

-Create a markdown file under `modules` with the name of the module suffixed with 'VideoProvider', e.g., `exampleVideoProvider.md`
+Create a markdown file under `modules` with the name of the module suffixed with 'VideoProvider', i.e. `exampleVideoProvider.md`.

 Example markdown file:
 {% highlight text %}